dasarisx/resumate/README.md

+Here’s the updated and complete README.md including your new points about the frontend, backend, MongoDB, and .env configuration:

+🧾 User Resume Management System

 This application helps users create and manage their professional profiles, add career activities, and generate resumes in PDF format.
 It has a Next.js frontend, a Node.js + Express backend, and uses MongoDB as the database.